 |Examples||Investing in buying gold or investing in stocks, property or shares in a mutual fund.||Saving is done either in saving bank account or in Liquid Fund Mutual Accounts|

-|Purpose||Investment is made to provide returns and help in capital formation.||Savings are made to fulfill short-term or urgent requirements|
+|Purpose||It is made to provide returns and help in capital formation.||Savings are made to fulfil short-term or urgent requirements|

 |Risks||Very High||Low or negligible|